Measuring Active Learning performance in the real world

 We recently wrote about why you should be using active learning.
 In this post we measure the performance of Active Learning in practice.
 Humanloop worked with Black Swan Data, a company at the forefront of applied NLP, to test our active learning platform.

-Black Swan uses language AI to understand consumer trends and analyse what customers are saying in millions of online conversations.
-By understanding customer demand Black Swan have surfaced new opportunities for world leading brands like Pepsi Co, Lipton and McDonalds to service their customers.
+Black Swan uses language AI to understand consumer trends and analyze what customers are saying in millions of online conversations.
+By understanding customer demand Black Swan have surfaced new opportunities for world leading brands like Pepsi Co, Lipton and McDonald's to service their customers.

 To manually read all of the data in just one of these projects would take an unaided human over 100 years

 That's where Humanloop came in.
-Humanloop demonstrated that we could train AI systems to do these tasks and consistently reduce labelling costs by as much as 40%.
-The reduction in labelling also opens the possibility that Black Swan could bring their data labelling in house, which would in turn significantly improve the quality of their data and the performance of their models.
-Here's a summary of what we learned from our tests
+Humanloop demonstrated that we could train AI systems to do these tasks and consistently reduce labeling costs by as much as 40%.
+The reduction in labeling also opens the possibility that Black Swan could bring their data labeling in house, which would in turn significantly improve the quality of their data and the performance of their models.
+Here's a summary of what we learned from our tests.

 Training language AI still requires humans to read some subset of the data and manually label those examples so the model can learn.
 In the case of Black Swan, this means manually reading thousands of social media posts and interpreting their content for the AI system.

-Data labelling remains one of the most expensive bottlenecks in building any NLP system.
+Data labeling remains one of the most expensive bottlenecks in building any NLP system.